Archaeology of Native American and Spanish Encounters in Georgia

 LocationDougherty County (near Albany), Georgia, USA

 The field school is ultimately aimed at giving students a level of competency in the archaeological field process.
 The agenda includes intensive instruction in total station mapping, systematic site sampling, and hand excavation of units.
 Students will also be exposed to the process of geophysical survey.
 Emphasis will be given to documentation of stratigraphy and soils, sampling strategies, and field photography.
 Attention will also be given to processing and identification of artifacts in a field laboratory.
+Successful completion of a field school of this kind is a gateway to eventual employment in archaeology.

 DirectorDennis Blanton | firstname.lastname@example.org | Sociology & Anthropology

-Most meals will be prepared community-style but at least once a week we will venture into town to sample local restaurant fare.
+Meals will be prepared community-style but at least once a week we will venture into town to sample local restaurant fare.

 All participants will share housekeeping duties.